ngshaohui/pyclara/[WIP] version_control.md

 # Version control

-Having version control is effective for working with multiple iterations of a particular project.
+Having version control is effective for working with multiple iterations of a particular project, as it allows us to rollback any unwanted changes.

-We can also work on different copies of the same project, and be able to synchronise them on the same timeline.

-This allows multiple people to work on the same project simultaneously (or the same person), on different machines.
+It also allows multiple people to work on the same project simultaneously (or even the same person) on different machines, synchronising all the changes.

 ## Popular version control tools